brucepang/CPSC677-ANLP/README.md

 # CPSC677-ANLP
-A List of Papers presented on CPSC 677 Advanced NLP course at Yale University 2018, which covers most areas in Natural Language Processing with carefully selected papers or tutorials.
+A List of Papers presented by students at CPSC677 Advanced NLP course at Yale University during 2018 Fall.
+It covers a majority popular areas in Natural Language Processing along with carefully selected papers or tutorials.
+The class was taught by Professor Dragomir Radev and it was the first of offering for this class.
+This github works as a introductory repo for NLP which can give you an idea of what sub-area it has.
+It also includes materials that can be found on http://aan.how/, which is a NLP database maintained by LILY Group at Yale.
 ### Neural Semi-Supervised Learning -- presented by Alex Fabbri
 ***
 [**Deep contextualized word representations**](https://arxiv.org/pdf/1802.05365.pdf)